 Since 2015, Bangladesh has seen the largest increase, while Botswana saw the largest increase from 2021 to 2022.
 Notably, since 2015, several countries have seen a decline in their scores, including Timor-Leste, Venezuela and Yemen.

-The interactive table is accompaned by a multiple line chart below to better visualise country trends over time.
+The country trends over time can also be viewed in this multiple line chart (not embedded on this site due to loading performance for this page).
 Note that in the line charts, the country score is showns as a blue line, and the world average as a orange line.

-The regional trends in the Human Development Index (HDI) from 1990 to 2022 highlight distinctive developmental paths across the globe.
-Since 1990, East Asia and the Pacific have shown the strongest growth (51% increase in HDI index value).
-Since 2000, East Asia, South Asia and Sub-Saharan Africa have seen the strongest growth.
+A closer look at the different regions from 1990 to 2022 shows different developmental paths across the globe.
+Since 1990, East Asia and the Pacific have seen the strongest growth (51% increase in HDI index value).
+Since 2000, East Asia and the Pacific, South Asia and Sub-Saharan Africa all have seen significant growth.
 All regions have seen a slight decline in their average HDI scores since 2015.

 In 2022, the region with the hghest score was Europe and Central Asia, while the lowest was Sub-Saharan Africa at 0.549.